 Canada, United Kingdom

-Head, Youth and Education Department (YED), Department for International Development, United Kingdom
+Head, Youth and Education Department (YED), Foreign, Commonwealth and Development Office, United Kingdom

 Director General, Social Development, Global Affairs Canada

 Policy Director, Education, Ministry of Foreign Affairs, Norway